-Bloom also (wisely) recognised that one-to-one tutoring is “too costly for most societies to bear on a large scale.”
+Bloom also (wisely) recognized that one-to-one tutoring is “too costly for most societies to bear on a large scale.”
 Therein lies the 2 Sigma Problem: this learning method is the most successful, but it’s impossible to deliver at scale.

-Adaptive learning: the solution to the 2 Sigma problem?
+Adaptive Learning: The Solution to the 2 Sigma Problem?

 The benefit of one-to-one learning is dedicated attention.
 A teacher can fully understand strengths and weaknesses and then tailor learning techniques and materials to fit.

-L&D teams working in large organisations have even less hope of achieving this level of highly-tailored learning than schools or universities.
+L&D teams working in large organizations have even less hope of achieving this level of highly-tailored learning than schools or universities.
 With an often globally-dispersed workforce who lack dedicated time to learn, delivering individual instruction is unlikely to be a viable business decision.